Dirlewanger Brigade: 1943

 On 10 August 1943, the expansion of the battalion to regimental size was authorized by SS Führungshauptamt under Hans Jüttner.
 However, the order faced delays due to a shortage of soldiers to fill the newly planned regiment and a lack of weapons to equip them.
-Lack of weapons result in Dirlewanger arming his troops with captured Soviet weapons stocks.
+Lack of weapons resulted in Dirlewanger arming his troops with captured Soviet weapons.
 The actual expansion of the unit into a regiment did not begin until May 1944, when two battalions were formed from the original 1st company and 2nd company.
 The formation of a third battalion was delayed due to a shortage of men and did not occur until August 1944.
-Recruits were to come from criminals, Eastern volunteers (Osttruppen), and military delinquents.
+Recruits were to come from criminals, eastern volunteers (Osttruppen), and military delinquents.
 On 19 February 1944, permission to take volunteers from concentration camps was granted by Himmler in order to fill the battalion before it could be expanded to a regiment.
 Over 700 men signed up as volunteers for the battalion, and most of them arrived in June 1944.
 Additionally, the battalion included 300 anti-communists from Soviet territory.
 By 11 September 1943, the battalion reported 8 officers and 403 men including non-commissioned officers.
 In November 1943, the battalion went into action with Army Group Centre to halt the Soviet advance, and suffered extreme casualties due to ineptitude.
+On 14 November 1943, the battalion along with two attached companies from 797th Army Security Regiment attacked elements of the Soviet forces near Kosari.
+This attack resulted in the death of several members including the commander of 2nd company, SS-Hauptsturmführer Rudolf Stöweno.
+On 17 November 1943, the battalion launched another attack alongside SS Police Regiment 24, however, a number of soldiers from the battalion fled from the fighting, resulting in the battalion putting out an order on 1 December 1943 that anyone showing cowardice in the face of the enemy would be sentenced to death.

-On late November, Dirlewanger was sent home to Germany in Esslingen am Neckar to recover from his 11th wound after a recent battle, where a bullet grazed across his right arm and chest.
+In late November, Dirlewanger was sent home to Germany in Esslingen am Neckar to recover from his 11th wound after a recent battle, where a bullet grazed across his right arm and chest.
 While Dirlewanger was absent, the battalion's adjutant, SS-Hauptsturmführer Erwin Walser, took the position of acting battalion commander, while SS-Hauptsturmführer Kurt Weisse assumed the role of adjutant, which he held until the end of the war.
-Dirlewanger received the German Cross in gold on 5 December 1943 in recognition of his earnestness, but by 30 December 1943, the unit consisted of only 259 men.
+Dirlewanger received the German Cross in gold on 5 December 1943 in recognition of his earnestness.
+By 30 December 1943, the unit consisted of only 259 men.